 Each year, the HKS Alumni Board honors several alumni and an alumni network for their efforts to improve their communities locally, nationally, and globally.
+In addition, the HKS Fund’s Executive Council bestowed its HKS Fund Outstanding Alumni Award.

 This award, established in 1997 and formerly known as the Alumni Achievement Award, recognizes alumni who have significantly improved the human condition at the local, state, provincial, national, or international level.
 Recipients will have made a substantial difference for people, organizations, or governments through a single influential act or a series of steps that produced positive societal change.
 Nominations come from HKS alumni, faculty, and staff.
 Self-nominations for this award are discouraged.